 - 2 tablespoons tomato paste

-3) Add heavy cream, milk, water to the pan with onions and garlic and bring to boil.
+Add heavy cream, milk, half of the water (1/3 cup of water) to the pan with onions and garlic and bring to boil.
 Add curry paste and tomato paste.
 Mix until well incorporated and let it simmer for 5 minutes.
+Add the remaining water (1/3 cup of water) if needed.
 Add paprika at the end if necessary.

 To serve, spoon orzo on each plate, top with curry sauce, place snap peas on top and around orzo, then top with shrimp.